SeaDve/Kooha/README.md

 the record button without having to configure a bunch of settings.

 The main features of Kooha include the following:
-* 🎥 Capture your screen without any hustle.
+* 🎥 Capture your screen without any hassle.
 * 🎙️ Record your microphone, computer sounds, or both at the same time.
 * 🖼️ Select an area of your screen to record.
 * ⏲️ Set delay to prepare before you start recording.